GabeScott/standard-works-vault/General Conference/2015 April - The Comforter.md

 # The Comforter

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the April session of the 2015 General Conference*

+>*I give my witness that the living Christ sends the Holy Ghost, the Comforter, to those we are pledged to help Him comfort.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/04/the-comforter?lang=eng)